tonsky/tonsky.github.io/_posts/2023-02-24-clojure-sublimed-3.md

 ## Problem 3: Indentation and pretty-printing

-Clojure Sublimed originally started when I wasn’t happy what happens when I press “Enter” in Clojure file.
+Clojure Sublimed originally started when I wasn’t happy with what happens when I press “Enter” in Clojure file.
 Cursor would go to the wrong place, and I (subjectively) was spending too much time correcting it, so I decided to fix that once and for all.

 <figure><video autoplay="" muted="" loop="" preload="auto" playsinline="" controls><source src="./indent.mp4" type="video/mp4"></video></figure>

 Indentation is not really a REPL concern, but it’s another part of Clojure Sublimed that requires model of Clojure code.

-Indentation logic re-applied to the whole file is formatting, so I get that one basically for free (both follow [Better Clojure formatting](https://tonsky.me/blog/clojurefmt/) rules).
+Indentation logic re-applied to the whole file is formatting, so I got this one for free (both follow [Better Clojure formatting](https://tonsky.me/blog/clojurefmt/) rules).

 <figure><video autoplay="" muted="" loop="" preload="auto" playsinline="" controls><source src="./format.mp4" type="video/mp4"></video></figure>

 Finally, there’s a question of pretty-printing, which is basically indentation + deciding where to put line breaks.
-Normally this could be done Clojure-side, but doing it on a client have clear advantages:
+Normally this would be done on Clojure side, but doing it on a client have clear advantages:

-- you have to send less data when transferring evaluation results (no need to sends spaces at the beginning of the line)
+- you have to send less data when transferring evaluation results (no need to sends spaces at the beginning of the line),
-- it works for every Clojure REPL the same
+- it works for every Clojure REPL the same,
-- it can adjust for your current editor configuration instead of some arbitrary server-side number like 80 characters
+- it can adjust for your current editor configuration instead of some arbitrary server-side number like 80 characters.

 <figure>
     <img src="./pretty_print.png">